How to Read Course Descriptions

 Sport pedagogy examines learning, teaching and instruction in sport, physical education and related areas of physical activity.
 Content is focused on differentiated instructional strategies, effective teaching and learning skills, designing instructional plans, managerial behaviors, organizational arrangements, communication skills, and professionalism.

 KINS 139.
-Leadership and Communication.
+Leadership and Team Building in Sport and Recreation.
 3 Units

 Term Typically Offered: Fall, Spring